nglasl/silverstripe-extensible-search/README.md

 _The current release is **4.0.0**_

-> A module for SilverStripe which will allow user customisation and developer extension of a search page instance, including analytics and suggestions.
+> This module allows user customisation and developer extension of a search page instance, including analytics and suggestions.

 ## Requirement